Performance Anomalies in Concurrent Data Structure Microbenchmarks: Comparison Lock-Free Binary Search Tree

 \subsection{Ascylib}

-The Ascylib synthetic microbenchmark performs prefilling using insert-only operations.
+The Ascylib synthetic microbenchmark is another microbenchmark used to compare performance of concurrent data structures~\cite{arbel,ascylib,citeascy3,synchro,citeascy1,citeascy4,citeascy2}.
+Ascylib also performs an initial prefilling step using single threaded insert-only operations.
+However, Ascylib has a setting to allow multi-threaded prefilling using insert-only operations.
 The range and initial values are updated to the closest power of two.
 This is a necessary condition for the Ascylib test algorithm to generate randomly distributed keys.
-A PRNG generates 32-bit random numbers using Marsaglia XOR-shift~\cite{marsaglia}.
-The random numbers are ANDed with $(range-1)$, and subsequently added to $1$ in order to ensure generated keys are within [1, range].
-The experiment testing algorithm (\textit{test\_simple.c}) is also repeated in each data structure directory.
+The experiment testing algorithm (\texttt{test\_simple.c}) is also repeated in each data structure directory.
 However, the main test loop is implemented in one common macro and is shared across each CSet data structure implemented in Ascylib.
 The update rate is randomly distributed among insert and delete operations and updates are not required to be effective.
 Ascylib allows additional user inputs to define profiling parameters which are not tested in this work.
-Additional properties of Ascylib can be seen in Table \ref{summary_microbenchmarks}.